Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Python | `void set_window_visible(bool visibility)`  |

 Determines if ViZDoom's window will be visible.
-ViZDoom with window disabled can be used on Linux system without X Server.
+ViZDoom with window disabled can be used on Linux systems without X Server.

 Default value: false